De Madrid al cielo

-Based on the Metroscopia survey, one might conclude that, over all, the inhabitants of Madrid capital aren’t down and out as might be expected in the raging economic crisis.
-Must be that de Madrid al cielo thing.
+Based on the Metroscopia survey, one might conclude that, overall, the inhabitants of the nation’s capital aren’t down and out as might be expected in the raging economic crisis.
+Must be the de Madrid al cielo thing.

-Carrión Building in Madrid, top, by Gotardo Gonzáles, from Wikimedia Commons, used here under the Creative Commons Attribution-Share Alike 2.0 Generic license
+Featured image: Carrión Building/ Gotardo Gonzáles, from Wikimedia Commons, CC BY-SA 2.0 Generic license

 Texts, prints, photos and other illustrative materials depicted in GUIDEPOST have been either contributed by the authors of each published work or, to the Magazine’s good-faith knowledge, are in the public domain or otherwise benefit from the allowances of Articles 9(2), 10, 10(bis), and applicable others of the Berne Convention for the Protection of literary and artistic works.